 We were the first denim brand using Ecoverde recycled polyester sewing threads by Coats.
 These recycled threads have exactly the same performance and durability as the non-recycled threads that are conventionally used but bring the benefit that no new resources are needed to produce the yarn.
 Coats, as a global leader in sewing threads, is working on improving their own sustainability and the ecoverde thread is one of the outcomes of this process.

 The color indigo has a rich history.
 Natural indigo is one of the oldest colors used for dyeing textiles.
 Blue pigments – from plants – were rare and therefore it was an expensive color.
 In the 19th century synthetic indigo was developed which made it cheaper to use.
 Unfortunately, synthetic pigments cause way more pollution, as these pigments don’t biodegrade and therefore the water needs to be filtered with care.
-Our first natural indigo wash is the Herbal Blue.
+Find our natural indigo dyed denims here.

 CERTIFICATES & INITIATIVES